Sedation Dentistry: Types, What It Is & What To Expect

 Another reason why this brand of implant is so popular with implantologists is the predictability for both their Zirconia and Titanium implants.

 Another Zirconia Swiss brand dental ceramic implant is Z-System with great options for Restorability and Less Impurities compared to other Zirconia dental implants shown in recent research for elemental analysis of Zirconia dental implants.
-Z-system Exclusively Makes Zirconia Implants and no Titanium implants; so, their focus and research are only on Zirconia or ceramic implants.
+Z-System exclusively Makes Zirconia Implants and no Titanium implants; so, their focus and research are only on Zirconia or ceramic implants.

 Based on my clinical experience, these two implant systems have been my favorite dental implants, but I am very sure other dental providers might have different experiences.